 Skip to main content

-• If you are under full retirement age the Social Security Administration (SSA) will deduct $1 from benefits payments for every $2 earned above the annual limit.
-The 2017 annual limit is $16,920.
+• If you are an earner under full retirement age for the entire year, the Social Security Administration deducts $1 from benefits payments for every $2 earned above the annual limit.

-• In the year you reach full retirement age the SSA will deduct $1 from benefits payments for every $3 earned in the months before you reach full retirement age above a second limit.
-This limit was $44,880 in 2017.
+• In the year you reach full retirement age, the Social Security Administration deducts $1 from benefits payments for every $3 earned in the months before you reach full retirement age above a different limit.

 The Good News